yuqitanyq/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to find books and provides either a tag, author or title.

-2. LibTask shows the books that match the search
+2. LibTask shows the books that match the search.

-    Use case ends
+    Use case ends.

 **Extension**